Basil Wolverton: Early life and career

 Wolverton as a senior in high school, 1927.

 Target Comics v3 7, art by Basil Wolverton, September 1942.

 Born in Central Point, Oregon, he later moved to Vancouver, Washington, and worked as a vaudeville performer and a cartoonist and reporter for the Portland News.
 At age 16 he sold his first nationally published work and began pitching comic strips to newspaper syndicates.
 His comic strip, Marco of Mars, was accepted by the Independent Syndicate of New York in 1929 but never distributed because it was deemed too similar to Buck Rogers, which debuted that year.

+In 1936, Basil had sent four samples to the Walt Disney Animation Studios to apply for the Mickey Mouse comic strip, but was rejected.
+The strips would eventually be printed in Graphic Story Magazine #12 in 1970 and later cleaned up and reformatted by Greg Sadowski.

 Disk-Eyes the Detective and Spacehawks were published in 1938 in Circus comics.
 In 1940, Spacehawk (a different and improved feature) made its debut in Target Comics, published by Novelty Press.
 It ran for 30 episodes (262 pages) until 1942.

 Other Wolverton characters include Scoop Scuttle, a newspaperman who ran as a backup feature in Lev Gleason Publications' Daredevil Comics and Silver Streak Comics; and Mystic Moot and his Magic Snoot in Fawcett Publications' Comic Comics and Ibis The Invincible.
 "Bingbang Buster and his Horse Hedy" was a three-page backup story in Lev Gleason's Black Diamond Western #16–28 (1950–1952).